MITCHELLKURTZMAN/MITCHELLKURTZMAN/README.md

 Hey there, I'm @MITCHELLKURTZMAN.
 I enjoy Blockchain, Finance, Business and Engineering.

-Currently, I'm an engineer building Nuance.xyz on the Internet Computer blockchain.
+I'm an engineer building Nuance.xyz on the Internet Computer blockchain.
 Here are some highlights of my projects and past achievements:

 1. **Nuance.xyz**
    * Nuance is a blogging application, the application itself is a smart contract (no AWS or centralized party involved), the data, code and state are all stored on a blockchain, and served to the end user at web speed.